nicoespeon/abracadabra/README.md

 Does the contrary of _Add Braces to Arrow Function_.
 Same advantages over VS Code: it works wherever your cursor is.

 ![][demo-remove-braces-from-arrow-function]

-### Split If Statement

-> 💡 Available as Quick Fix

-Split the logical expression of the closest if statement.
-This is an helpful tool to help you refactor complex branching logic, safely.

-![][demo-split-if-statement]

-### Merge If Statements

-> 💡 Available as Quick Fix

-This is the opposite of _Split If Statement_.
-It consolidates nested ifs to clean up the code.

-![][demo-merge-if-statements]

 ## Release Notes